Vince DiFrancesca: Iowa State

-Carroll
+Carroll (WI)

-DiFrancesca's final head coaching job was as the 22nd head football coach at Carroll College in Waukesha, Wisconsin and he held that position for 13 seasons, from 1959 until 1971.
+DiFrancesca's final head coaching job was as the 22nd head football coach at Carroll College—now known as Carroll University—in Waukesha, Wisconsin, serving for 13 seasons, from 1959 to 1971.
 His record at Carroll was 62–43–5.

-DiFrancesca also served as athletic director while he was head football coach.
+DiFrancesca also served as Carroll's athletic director and head golf coach until 1972, when he resigned to become the athletic director at Deerfield High School in Deerfield, Illinois.
 He was inducted into the Carroll College Athletic Hall of Fame in 1994.

 Personal life

 DiFrancesca was the father of both national radio talkshow host Janet Parshall of Janet Parshall's America and Charlie DiFrancesca, the subject of the book "Charlie Di: The Story of The Legendary Bond Trader", by William D. Fallon.